nikhilnamdev747-hub/nikhil-demo/README.md

 # nikhil-demo
-This is my first git repository.
+This is my first git repository and all changes appply here.
 <br>
 author - nikhil